 PythonAppVenv inside the project directory

 PythonApp.
 It keeps the Python and pip executables inside the virtual environment folder.
-Any new packages installed for the project after virtual environment activation are placed inside the virtual environment folder.
+Any new packages installed for the project after activating the virtual environment are placed inside the virtual environment folder.
 Here is the folder structure:

-To get started with using the virtual environment, you need to activate it using the following command:
+To start using the virtual environment, you need to activate it using the following command:

-Once activated, you should be able to see the
+Once it's activated, you should be able to see the

 PythonAppVenv name on the left side of the name prompt.